Chrilleweb/dotenv-diff/README.md

 Scan your entire codebase to detect every environment variable reference.
 It helps you catch missing, unused, duplicated, and misused variables early, before they cause runtime errors.

-Optimized for SvelteKit and Next.js.
+First-class support for SvelteKit and Next.js.
 Also works well in modern JavaScript/TypeScript projects and frameworks like Node.js, Nuxt, and Vue — or any other setup where you want reliable .env file comparison.

 ![CI](https://github.com/chrilleweb/dotenv-diff/actions/workflows/ci.yml/badge.svg)
 [![npm version](https://img.shields.io/npm/v/dotenv-diff.svg)](https://www.npmjs.com/package/dotenv-diff)